 From these benefits alone, it’s obvious that protein is essential for any smart dieter.
-In this article, we discuss what protein is, what it does for the body, and what you should be eating to get your nutrients every day.
+In this article, we discuss what protein is, what it does for the body, and what high protein foods you should be eating to get your nutrients every day.

 What is Protein Anyways?